- Introducing and enforcing clear and coherent rules

 Besides being clear and fully enforced, building rules also need to be adaptable to keep up with economic and technological change—particularly in light of growing environmental concerns.
 Indeed, overly precise provisions make it challenging to keep regulations up to date.
 For example, some building codes specify which materials can be used in construction projects but, although this ensures building safety, it would only be effective if codes are regularly updated to include new innovations in the materials field.
 This is not the case in the transition economies of Eastern Europe and Central Asia, where such rules are most common.
 On the other hand, New Zealand chose an effective approach: performance-oriented building codes set technical standards and targets but do not regulate how to achieve them, allowing for innovation and flexibility in building techniques.

 The professionals who conduct inspections ensure safety standards for buildings, so it is important that they are certified and have the necessary technical qualifications.
 Similarly, the individuals who review and approve building plans need to have a technical background in architecture or engineering to understand whether the plans conform to the necessary safety standards.

 How easy it is to access regulations varies from one economy to another.
 The documents made available can range from copies of building laws to simplified checklists of documents and approvals to be obtained before applying for a building permit.
 Some economies centralize all the documents relevant for construction permits in a single website, making targeted and comprehensive information available to users.
-The United Kingdom, for example, provides an online portal where all legislation, as well as good practices, can be easily accessed, in addition to guidelines on how to get approval for a building project.
+The United Kingdom and Singapore, for example, provide an online portal where all legislation, as well as good practices, can be easily accessed, in addition to guidelines on how to get approval for a building project.
 To convey changes in regulation and inform professionals of new standards and laws, it is also important that published documents be updated in a systematic and timely fashion.